 Greene's son, Lorenzo Thomas Greene, confirms the story.
-A 54-year-old music teacher in Jefferson City, the younger Greene believes his father always held out hope that Gaines would return someday.
+A music teacher in Jefferson City, the younger Greene believes his father always held out hope that Gaines would return someday.
 Greene says his father's civil-rights activism prevented him from reporting his phone call with Gaines to authorities.

 "Any information like that he'd have to take to the FBI," says Greene.
 "There wasn't a lot of trust there.
 FBI agents had already been to our house to question my mother about my father's involvement in other civil-rights matters.
 Of course, [former FBI director] J. Edgar Hoover wasn't an ally of the civil-rights movement.
 Even if my father went to them with that information, I really don't think they would have cared."

 Today, Paulette Smith-Mosby prefers to accept this version of her great-uncle's disappearance.
 "I would like to think he died of old age in Mexico," says Smith-Mosby.
 "It's better than being buried in a basement somewhere — Jimmy Hoffa style."

 Other members of the Gaines family aren't as optimistic.
 They can't help but believe that Gaines was a victim of foul play.